-The Company has entered into a consulting agreement with a director and officer of the Company for the provision of consulting services at a current cost of \$130,000 per annum plus a bonus ranging from 0% to 100% per annum as recommended by the Compensation Committee and approval by the Board of

-Directors.
-During the year ended January 31, 2017, the consulting services and bonus entitlement have been waived.
+The Company has entered into a consulting agreement with a director and officer of the Company for the provision of consulting services at a current cost of \$130,000 per annum plus a bonus ranging from 0% to 100% per annum as recommended by the Compensation Committee and approval by the Board of Directors.
+During the three months ended April 30, 2017 and the year ended January 31, 2017, the consulting services and bonus entitlement have been waived.